-With policies implemented as of September 2017, Canada will reach GHG emissions excluding LULUCF of 694–720 MtCO2e in 2020: an increase of 15–19% from 1990 levels.
-In 2030, emissions are projected to increase by 6–28% above 1990 levels to 637–769 MtCO2e.
-Some of the new policies included in the current policy projections include Alberta’s Climate Leadership Plan, British Columbia’s Clean Energy Act and Quebec’s Eco performance programme for industry.
+With policies implemented as of September 2018, Canada is projected to reach GHG emissions excluding LULUCF of 703–731 MtCO2e in 2020: an increase of 17–21% from 1990 levels.
+In 2030, emissions are projected to increase by 5–27% above 1990 levels to 630–763 MtCO2e.
+The projection considers the effects of the cancellation of Ontario’s cap and trade system and support for electric vehicles, but do not take into account recent developments in Alberta.

-Canada’s emissions have shown an upward trend from 1990–2007, reaching at 745 MtCO2e in 2007.
+Canada’s emissions have shown an upward trend from 1990–2007, reaching 744 MtCO2e in 2007.
 At the beginning of the financial crisis of 2008/9, emissions dropped significantly.
-In the period from 2010–2013, emissions started to increase again but showed a short decline in 2014 and 2015.
-However, with currently implemented policies, emissions could either continue to decrease—or follow an upward trend—depending on GDP growth and the development of oil and natural gas prices.
+In the period from 2010–2013, emissions started to increase again, plateauing in 2014 and 2015, while declining slightly in 2016.
+Emissions in 2017 rose by 1%, largely as a result of the resumption of production in the oil sands that had been shut down due to wildfires in 2016 (Environment and Climate Change Canada, 2019).
+With currently implemented policies, emissions could either continue to follow an upward trend or begin to decrease —depending on GDP growth and the development of oil and natural gas prices.

 Canada is also taking actions to reduce HFC emissions.
 In October 2016, Canada signed the Kigali Amendment to the Montreal Protocol and proposed new regulations to substantially lower HFC emissions (Government of Canada, 2016c).
 This is a significant move, as HFC emissions in Canada increased tenfold from 1990 to 2012.